 A picture is worth a thousand words!
-Local newspapers are often on the lookout for a good photo opportunity.
+Local newspapers and community publications (print and or digital) are often on the lookout for a good photo opportunity.
 When planning a Branch activity think of how you can set up an interesting photo.
 Let the media know by giving them details of the photo opportunity at the end of your media releases.